-Despite the consistent evidence proving the connection and relation between inclusive and diverse workspace, performance, and profitability, the entire business world has been unsuccessful in levelling the gender equity field.
+Despite the consistent evidence proving the connection and relation between inclusive and diverse workspace, performance, and profitability, the entire business world has been unsuccessful in leveling the gender equity field.

 Women add to half population of the workforce.
 But they are mostly less likely to have leadership positions in an organization.
 According to a recent study, there is disparity amongst the executive teams.
 On average, women hold 23% of the executive roles.
 However, out of this 23%, barely 7% are in the line roles.
 Most roles assigned to women have less power to make decisions within a business.